masverse/masverse-portal-docs/docs/services/ekyc/overview.md

 # Overview

-Welcome to EKYC Management service, provides businesses with a secure, efficient, and fully digital solution for verifying customer identities.
+Welcome to e-KYC Management service, provides businesses with a secure, efficient, and fully digital solution for verifying customer identities.
 This service enables organizations to streamline the onboarding process by leveraging OCR verification AND facial recognition to authenticate individuals in real-time.

 - **Generate H5 Verification links**
-- **Get Ekyc Verification**
+- **Get e-KYC Verification**